 Puget Sound in Seattle is a year-round orca playground.
 There are two different types of orcas that ply Western Pacific waters: resident and transient orcas.

-Resident orcas live in pods that operate as family units, feed on salmon, and remain in Puget Sound and nearby coastal waters.
+Seattle is known for its resident orcas living in pods that operate as family units, feeding on salmon, and staying in Puget Sound and nearby coastal waters.

 Transient orcas typically travel in small groups of two to six.
 They’re often found in the waters around the West Coast of Canada and the U.S. hunting for seals, sea lions, porpoises, and even gray whales.

 You may be able to spot orcas from the shore at Alki Beach in West Seattle, too.
 In fact, there are multiple points along Puget Sound from which you can sight transient orcas during the fall months and Southern Resident killer whales all year long.

 The San Juan Islands off the coast of northwestern Washington are known for being one of the best places to see orcas in the wild.
 It’s about a 90-minute drive from Seattle to Anacortes, then a short ferry ride across the sound to Friday Harbor, where many whale-watching outfitters leave on daily excursions.
 There are also whale-watching tours that begin with a flight from Seattle to the San Juan Islands.
 Whale watching here is one of the best things to do in the Pacific Northwest.